 First of all, congratulations!
 If you're reading this, chances are you've recently welcomed your new baby into the world and are overwhelmed with joy.
 You've come so far through pregnancy and managed to survive the birthing experience...this is no small feat, kudos to you!

 Now that you're getting the hang of parenting (with your first or multiple kiddos), you're ready to shoot some amazing photos to share with your family and friends right?
 Maybe you've tried but haven't come up with anything share-worthy?
 Maybe you need a special photo for a birth announcement?
 Well, those little babies can be tricky to photograph so don't be too hard on yourself.
 They're moody, they drool, don't smile or hold their head right...the list goes on.
-I'm a photographer and mother of 2 boys so it's safe to say I've learned a thing or two about photographing babies over the years...here are some tips to help you get great baby pictures.
+I'm a photographer and mother of 2 boys so I've learned a thing or two about photographing babies over the years :) ...here are some tips to help you get great baby pictures.

 First let's answer this question: